bailey27/cppcryptfs/README.md

 ![Alt text](/screenshots/screenshot_settings.png?raw=true "Mount tab")

 There is also a settings tab.
-It has only one setting "Per-filesystem threads".
+It has only one setting: "Per-filesystem threads".

 Early in cppycryptfs' development, Dokany (then version 0.9) had a problem if multiple threads were used to service requests on a single filesystem.